-If you enjoy drinking tea, any time would be a great time for your favorite cuppa.
-But, if you wish to maximize the benefits or make sure you will be able to fall asleep even after drinking your favorite caffeinated tea, some times and some green teas are better than the others.
+If you love drinking tea, any time would be a great time for your favorite cuppa.
+But, if you wish to maximize the benefits or make sure you will be able to fall asleep even after drinking your favorite caffeinated tea, some times and some green teas may be better than the others.
 So, what is the best time to drink green tea?

 Benefits of drinking green tea

 To understand what are the best times to drink tea, let’s look at what green tea is.
 Green tea is made from Camellia Sinensis, a plant abundant in antioxidants, caffeine, and amino acids.
 It also contains some vitamins, minerals and fiber.
 The most important antioxidant in green tea is a catechin called EGCg, in large quantities available only in green tea.
 Unlike black or oolong, green tea is unoxidized.